 There is an Open Computer Lab located on the Levelland campus in the Technology Center.
 It is available to all students, with priority given to those students enrolled in computer classes.
 Computers are also available on the Reese Center, Lubbock, and Plainview campuses.
-Check with libraries and Technology Center lab website for hours.
+Check with libraries and labs for hours.